magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 ![This guide applies to Enterprise Cloud Edition only]({{ site.baseurl }}common/images/ee-only_large.png)

-Magento Enterprise Cloud Edition (ECE) is a managed and automated high-availability hosting platform for Magento.
-ECE combines Magento Enterprise and the Cloud with a few differences and added features, including Git integration and three key environments for development and live production.
+Magento Enterprise Cloud Edition is a managed and automated high-availability hosting platform for Magento.
+Enterprise Cloud Edition combines Magento Enterprise and the Cloud with a few differences and added features, including Git integration and three key environments for development and live production.

-You code, and we automatically put everything into production.
+Code, test, and deploy across development, staging, and finally production environment for continuous integration of your store.

 ## Direct access to your environments {#environments}
 Fully access your Magento development and deployment through a UI console or CLI.
 Your servers are within reach from development to production in the Amazon Web Services (AWS) cloud.